 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our California, MO experts, can uncover grounds to challenge the validity of the BAC reading.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the California, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our California, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the California, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A California, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 Once it’s filed, the case moves to a de novo hearing, where the California, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
 And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our California, MO DWI/DUI attorneys to present a stronger defense.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in or around California, MO, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in and around California, MO – you are safeguarding your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in California and beyond:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in the California, MO area, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in California, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for California, MO residents:

 Don’t Wait—Contact a California, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges